-- Encourage pupils to discuss words and phrases that capture the reader's interest and imagination. - Enable pupils to assess the effectiveness of their own, and others' writing and suggest improvements. - Encourage pupils to read their own writing aloud to a group or the whole class, using appropriate intonation, and controlling the tone and volume so that the meaning is clear.
+- Encourage pupils to discuss words and phrases that capture the reader's interest and imagination. - Enable pupils to assess the effectiveness of their own, and others' writing and suggest improvements. - Encourage pupils to amend the vocabulary, grammar and structure of their writing to improve its coherence and overall effectiveness. - Encourage pupils to read their own writing aloud to a group or the whole class, using appropriate intonation, and controlling the tone and volume so that the meaning is clear.